aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 # Gradient reset

-By default pytorch .backwards() accumulates gradients and releases the computation graph to save memory, so you need to zero them out manually after each optimization step.
+By default pytorch .backward() accumulates gradients and releases the computation graph to save memory, so you need to zero them out manually after each optimization step.

 ```python
 optimizer.zero_grad()